 2. Don’t drop a bomb on your partner

 Things may not be going well between you and your partner, but do not expect this friction to prepare your partner for the news of separation.
-Do not shock them by suddenly sharing your decision one fine day.
+Since it can be traumatic.
+Do not shock with a sudden change by notifying them with your decision one fine day.
 Instead, slowly broach the topic by first telling them you need to speak about something important.
 Allow them to be prepared mentally before you share the big news.

 3. Choose the right time

 Ensure that you and your spouse are in the right state of mind.
 Do not start the conversation when you are already stressed, as you may not handle their questions or an extreme reaction.
 Instead, pick a time when you and your partner are relaxed and in the best position to handle this difficult situation.

 4. Be considerate, but also direct